vyperlang/vyper/README.md

 ### Planned future features

 * Declaring external contract ABIs, and calling to external contracts
-* An ABI extension to allow the use of decimal fixed-point values in inputs and outputs
 * A mini-language for handling num256 and signed256 values and directly / unsafely using opcodes; will be useful for high-performance code segments
-* Support for sha3, sha256, ecrecover, etc
 * Smart optimizations, including compile-time computation of arithmetic and clamps, intelligently computing realistic variable ranges, etc

 ### Code example